tmkarol/ML-Othello/README.md

 EVALUATING THE MODEL

+Without Training:

+If you would like to evaluate a model that has already been trained, run main.py (python main.py) and select option 3 in the menu for evaluating a model.
+Once this is selected, the dataset will first be loaded so that the test data can be gathered.
+If the dataset file does not exist yet, it will be created.
+If it does exist, the data will be loaded.
+This portion can take a few minutes to run.
+After the data has been prepared, you will be asked to select a model to evaluate.
+Type in the full name of the model (including the file extension) to evaluate it.
+The accuracy score will be printed to the console.

+After Training:

-Each model is evaluated using the test dataset after it is trained.
+Each model is automatically evaluated using the test dataset after it is trained.
 Once the training completes, the evaluate_model function is called in Iago.py.
 This will print the model's accuracy score.
 The accuracy score will then be used as part of the model name in the save file so it can be identified later.

 ------------------------------------------------------------------------------------------------